tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 ## Glyph Magic
 *1st-level glyph caster feature*

-You can inscribe a spell you know as a rune or sigil onto an object or surface.
+You can inscribe a spell you know as a glyph or sigil onto an object or surface.
 If you choose a surface, the glyph can cover an area of the surface no larger than 5 feet square.
 If you choose an object, the object must be no smaller than a cup or flask and no larger than a lute or backpack, and it must be made of a material you can etch upon using your artisan’s tools.

 To inscribe the glyph, you must cast the spell as a ritual (even if it is not normally a ritual spell).
 The spell being stored has no immediate effect when cast in this way.
 Once inscribed with a spell, the glyph remains in place, but inert, until it is triggered or dispelled.

 The glyph is nearly invisible and requires a successful Intelligence (Investigation) check against your spell save DC to be found.
-Once the glyph spell is triggered, the rune or sigil remains etched in the surface, but the magical energy within dissipates and cannot be used again.
+Once the glyph spell is triggered, the glyph or sigil remains etched in the surface, but the magical energy within dissipates and cannot be used again.
 If the spell requires concentration, it lasts until the end of its full duration.

 A glpyh spell is used in one of two ways: as a helpful glyph or a trap glyph.

 * **Helpful Glyph:** The inscribed spell must target one or more creatures.
 Choose a creature other than yourself when you create the glyph.
 That creature can use an action to trigger the glyph by touching it or speaking its name aloud.
 In either case, the creature must be within 10 feet of the glyph, whether it is inscribed on an object or a surface.
 When the glyph is triggered, the stored spell is cast, targeting the creature that triggered the glyph.
-If the spell targets multiple creatures, the creature that triggered the rune may decide what other creatures within range are targeted.
+If the spell targets multiple creatures, the creature that triggered the glyph may decide what other creatures within range are targeted.

 * **Trap Glyph:** The inscribed spell must target a single creature or an area.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the glyph and attack the creature that triggered it.